newscred/Welcome-Nodejs-SDK/README.md

 ## Objects
-All the objects have the properties similar to the related response model in [Welcome Open API documentation](https://developers.welcomesoftware.com/openapi.html).
+All the objects have the properties similar to the related response model in [Welcome Open API documentation](https://developers.welcomesoftware.com/openapi.html) except if mentioned otherwise.
 The properties are in 'camelCase' following the convention of JavaScript.
 In addition to these properties, some objects also have additional methods.
 ### ArticleAsset
 TODO
 ### Asset